bharathsudharsan/Edge2Train/README.md

 5. The fastest CPU2 performed the same tasks in  0.004 ms and 0.341 ms.

-6. MCU 3, 4 vs CPUs: MCUs 3, 4 that used our E2T performed unit inference for the digits data (64 features) 3.5x times faster than CPUs.
+6. MCUs 3, 4 that used our E2T performed unit inference for the digits data (64 features) 3.5x times faster than CPUs.

 ### Train and Infer Energy